 Food Storage: Did you know plastic cling film is not recyclable? as it is so thin, it is known to tangle in recycling machines, therefore is simply sent to landfill.
 To avoid this, yet still cover food you may want to eat another day, switch to such things as beeswax wraps, or simply placing a plate over a bowl!
 Use what you have, there are many other things that can be excellent covers.

 In an effort to keep this article as short as possible (despite it being incredibly long already) I am going to conclude my Sustainable Kitchen tips.
-This, of course is just a drop in the ocean to everything an individual could do, and I most probably have missed out a couple of obvious tips too.
-But, here is some inspiration to begin to tackle you kitchen.
+This, of course, is just a drop in the ocean to everything an individual could do, and I most probably have missed out on a couple of obvious tips too.
+But, here is some inspiration to begin to tackle your kitchen.
 Streamlining it to a more eco way of working – I do hope it was of help!